input-output-hk/partner-chains-smart-contracts/offchain/README.md

 #### 3.3.1.1 Initialising the sidechain in full

-Before we can start claiming tokens, we must initialise the sidechain by: initialising the sidechain's tokens, and setting our initial committee.
-Only after these steps will we be able to obtain the validator addresses.
+The `init` command initializes all components of a sidechain.
+It first burns the genesis UTxO and mints required initialization tokens, and then uses these initialization tokens to initialize the following functionalities of a
+sidechain:

+  * claiming and burning the fuel as well as the committee selection mechanism
+  * checkpointing
+  * candidate permission tokens (optional - see below)

-To initialise the sidechain, we can run the following command which will spend the genesis committee hash UTxO.
+To initialise the sidechain, we run the following command:

 ```
 nix run .#sidechain-main-cli -- init \